MicrosoftDocs/visualstudio-docs/mac/asp-net-core.md

     You can also pass parameter information from the URL to the controller.

-7. Add another method to your HelloWorldController, as illustrated below:
+7. Add another method to your HelloWorldController, as illustrated in the following code:

     ```csharp
     public string Xamarin(string name)